 Each and every state maintains records of people’s criminal history.
 These databases are linked together so you can track criminal histories from another state.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a completely different state, you may have to pay for a more comprehensive search.

 A criminal records search you will get a listing of all the arrests, charges, or convictions for any crimes they may have committed, which could include:

 - Drug offenses such as possession or trafficking.